Persola/perhaps-foliage/LANGUAGE_INTEGRATION_SPEC.md

-presentation return values' attributes must be ordered, so no numbers or strings that will be converted to numbers
+Integrations

+* presenters
+  * presno attr keys must be strings
+  * presno attr keys cannot consist of only digits, because that affects ordering